yngtodd/notes/on_being/LivingWithQuestions_Conversations.rst

 * Conversation feels embodying.
 There is an animating force to it.

 * Conversation absolutely requires engagement.
+Or maybe it engages us.

 * When I think of the great conversations I have had, they often felt like they were not owned by me, or by the other person in the conversation for that matter.
 And it